 Traverso et al. (2023) conducted a systematic review of the literature pertaining to the effectiveness and safety of XEN gel stent in glaucoma surgery.
 In reference to XEN45 the authors found multiple studies evaluating the IOP lowering effect of the XEN device, either alone or in combination with cataract surgery, in patients with glaucoma.
 The results, which used a pooled analysis with a random effects model, have shown a mean (95% CI) IOP lowering from baseline of -7.8 (-7.4 to -8.2) mmHg and -8.4 (-6.9 to -9.8) mmHg in the eyes of patients who underwent XEN-solo and XEN + Phaco, respectively.
 All patients were treated and followed up as routine clinical practice between May 2013 and February 2020.
 The mean sample size was 79 ± 67 and the average follow-up time was 17.0 ± 8.1 months.
 Regarding safety, the commonly reported complication of XEN45 is transient hypotony (defined as IOP <6 mmHg) at an incidence rate of 9.59%.
 In most patients, hypotony is successfully resolved without additional surgery interventions and the rate of chronic hypotony is extremely low.
 The second most common adverse event is hyphema at an incidence rate of 5.53%.
 Most of patients have grade I hyphema (less than 1/3 of anterior chamber), which had resolved spontaneously by the first week after surgery.
-In summation, the authors did disclose that the systemic review was funded by AbbVie, with AbbVie participation in its writing and reviewing.
+In summation, the authors concluded that XEN was variable but effective at lowering IOP and had a safe procedure profile.

 Yang et al. (2022) conducted a systematic review and meta-analysis to evaluate the efficacy of the XEN gel stent implantation in glaucoma.
 A total of 78 studies were analyzed to reveal obvious IOP reduction after XEN stent implantation (SMD: 1.69, 95% CI 1.52 to 1.86, p value < 0.001) and number of anti-glaucoma medications reduction (SMD: 2.11, 95% CI 1.84 to 2.38, p value < 0.001).
 No significant difference was found with respect to time points, ethnicities, and economic status; between XEN treatment effect on primary open angle glaucoma and pseudo-exfoliative glaucoma eyes; between pseudo-phakic and phakic eyes; and between XEN and phaco-XEN surgery in terms of IOP after surgery (SMD: -0.01, 95% CI -0.09 to 0.08, p value 0.894).
 Compared to trabeculectomy, XEN implantation had similar after-surgery IOP, however bleb needling rate (RR: 2.42, 95% CI 1.33 to 4.43, p value 0.004) was higher.
-The authors concluded that XEN gel stent is effective in lowering both IOP and number of anti-glaucoma medications up to 48 months after surgery but does seem to lead to higher needling rates when compared to phaco-XEN gel stents on non-European ethnicities, especially on Asian, before XEN is widely applied.
+The authors concluded that XEN gel stent is effective in lowering both IOP and number of anti-glaucoma medications up to 48 months after surgery but does seem to lead to higher needling rates when compared to phaco-XEN or trabeculectomy.
+The authors highlighted the need for further research, studying complications of XEN gel stents on non-European ethnicities, especially on Asian, before XEN is widely applied.